floraison/flor/doc/common_attributes.md

 Read more on [tags](tags.md).

-Read also about [sequence](procedures/sequence.md), it can implicitely enter into a tag:
+Read also about [sequence](procedures/sequence.md), it can implicitly enter into a tag:
 ```
   sequence 'second phase' # <-- equivalent to sequence tag: 'second phase'
     doug _